-Here’s a great idea for your 4th-8th graders: Challenge them to write 100-word stories!
+Writing concisely is such an important writing skill.
+Challenging your 4th-8th graders to write 100-word stories is a fun way to encourage them to choose their words wisely.
 Not only will this activity appeal to your more reluctant writers, it helps drive home the importance of writing descriptive, concise sentences.

 - Read a few familiar folk tales, fairy tales, or fables together.